 Step 1.
 Preheat the oven to 350 degrees F. and prepare two cookie sheets with parchment paper.

 Step 2.
-On a cutting board, chop both the pistachios and almonds into smaller pieces about the size of a chocolate chip.
+On a cutting board, chop both the pistachios and almonds into smaller pieces about the size of a chocolate chip with a sharp, serrated knife.

-You can roast the nuts in a 350 degree F. oven for 8 minutes which adds more depth of flavor.
+Nut tips ~ You can roast the nuts in a 350-degree F. oven for 8 minutes, which adds more depth of flavor.

-I prefer to use slivered almonds because they are so much easier to chop.
+I prefer slivered almonds because they are so much easier to chop.
 You can also use whole raw almonds or even sliced almonds.
-Again make sure to chop smaller.
+Again, make sure to chop smaller.

 Step 4.
-In a large mixing bowl beat the softened butter and sugar together at medium-high speed until combined.
-You can use a stand mixer or a handheld mixer.
+In a large bowl, beat the softened butter and sugar together at medium-high speed until combined.
+You can use a stand mixer with a paddle attachment or a handheld mixer.

 Step 6.
-Mix the flour, baking powder, and salt together in a small bowl, and then mix into the batter in 1-cup increments.
+Combine flour, baking powder, and salt in a small bowl, and then mix into the batter in 1-cup increments in the large mixing bowl.
 Scrape the bowl to make sure all the flour is mixed in.

 Step 7.
-Using a wooden spoon, stir in the fruit and nut mixture.
-I usually keep out about a ¼ cup to press into the top of the dough which adds some color and texture, but you don’t have to do that.
+Using a wooden spoon, stir the fruit and nut mixture into the flour mixture.
+I usually keep out about a ¼ cup to press into the top of the dough, which adds some color and texture, but you don’t have to do that.

 Step 8.
-Divide the dough into thirds which will be about 1 ½ cups or 14 ounces, then shape the dough into logs about 10” x 2” x ¾” and place on a parchment-lined baking sheet.
-Make sure to space the dough out because the dough will bake wider.
+Divide dough into thirds, which will be about 1 ½ cups or 14 ounces, then shape the dough into logs about 10 x 2 x ¾ inch slices and place on a parchment-lined heavy large baking sheet.
+Make sure to space the dough out because it will bake wider.

-Dough tip ~ You can place the dough directly on the baking sheet then form it into logs, or use a bench scraper to help move the dough logs from the work surface to the baking sheet.
+Dough tip ~ You can place the dough directly on the prepared baking sheet, then form it into logs, or use a bench scraper to help move the dough logs from the work surface to the baking sheet.

 Step 9.
-Bake for 25 minutes, the dough will be light golden brown but will not be fully cooked.
+Bake for 25 minutes; the dough will be light golden brown but not fully cooked.
 Take the baking sheet out of the oven and let it cool for about 10 minutes.
 This is the first bake.

 Step 10.
-When the biscotti logs are cooled move them to a cutting board and cut each log diagonally into ¾" to 1” wide strips using a serrated knife.
+When the homemade biscotti logs are cooled, move them to a cutting board and cut each log diagonally into ¾" to 1” wide strips using a serrated knife.

 Step 11.
-Now you are going to rebake the cookies, this is the second bake.
-You may need to put new parchment paper on the baking sheet.
-Place the cookie slices on the baking sheet, this recipe usually yields about 40-45 cookies so you will be using two baking sheets.
+Now, you will rebake the cookies; this is the second bake.
+You may need to put new parchment paper on the sheet pan.
+Place the cookie slices on the baking sheet; this recipe usually yields about 40-45 cookies, so you will use two baking sheets.

 Step 12.
-Bake the cookies for 8 minutes, then remove them from the oven, switch the baking sheets to different shelves, then bake for another 8 minutes.
+Bake the cookies for 8 minutes the first time, then remove them from the oven, switch the baking sheets to different shelves, then bake for another 8 minutes.

 Step 13.
 That’s it!
 Remove the cookies from the baking sheets to a cooling rack.
 The cookies will get crispier as they cool.
 Store the cookies in an airtight container for two to three weeks.